HQTS Quality Control

 During Production Inspection (DPI)

 During production inspection (DPI), also known as DUPRO, is a quality control inspection conducted while production is underway.

 This step is particularly useful for products that are in continuous production and have strict requirements and/or when quality issues have been found prior to manufacturing during an earlier PPI.
 DPI inspections take place when only 10-15% of units are completed so that any deviations can be identified, feedback given, and any defects can be re-checked to confirm they have been corrected.
 It enables you to confirm that quality, as well as compliance with specifications, is being maintained throughout the production process.
-It also provides early detection of any issues requiring correction, thereby reducing delays and rework.

 during production inspection in a factory